 To give your employees a gift card with a value of $100 after taxes, record it as $142.15 gross and withhold $42.15 for taxes.

 When you give gift cards to employees, include the value in the employee’s wages on Form W-2.

 Include the amount in box 1 (Wages, tips, other compensation), box 3 (Social Security wages), and box 5 (Medicare wages and tips).

 You can also report the total amount of fringe benefits you give employees in box 14 (Other) on Form W-2.

-Managing employee taxes can be difficult.
+Sick of juggling all these tax laws AND trying to run a business?
 Let Patriot Software help.
-With our online payroll software, withholding taxes and paying employees has never been easier.
+With our online payroll, withholding taxes and paying employees has never been easier.
 Get your free trial today!

 This article has been updated from its original publication date of December 13, 2017.This is not intended as legal advice; for more information, please click here.